apex/apex/docs/aws-credentials.md

 ## Via IAM Role

-Using an IAM role can be achieved in two ways, via an environment variable or via a command line flag.
+Using an IAM role can be achieved in two ways, via the __AWS_ROLE__ environment variable or via a command line flag `--iamrole`.
 As with other Apex credential loading, the command line flag will supersede the environment variable.

-The ARN format for both command line and environment variable is arn:aws:iam::000000000:role/role_name

-Using environment variable only, specify the following:

-AWS_ROLE AWS ARN
-Use an IAM role via the command line with the -i or --iamrole flag.

 ## Precedence